blake-education/guides/best-practices/README.md

 General
 -------

+* Only follow a guideline if you understand it.
 * Don't duplicate the functionality of a built-in library.
 * Don't swallow exceptions or "fail silently."
 * Don't write code that guesses at future functionality.